 • Resolve incident when alert heals

-• Select Update incident priority based on these rules and define the rule.
+• Update priority by these rules

-• Configue the notifications
+• Configure the notifications.

 6. Click Import a Dataset and Train Model.